-Access the biography through the link above.
+Access the biography through the Kareao logo above.
 The following pages have teaching and learning ideas, that may help you get started to engage in the content in your everyday curriculum.
 There are some tips for social inquiry and critical skills development as well.
-Some slides have similar activities, re-worded for use with different age groups of ākonga.

-For other inquiries you may wish to conduct on Ngāi Tahu tūpuna, we hope this resource inspires and empowers you to use these strategies, as well as other actions you think of, in those other contexts.
+For other inquiry you may wish to conduct on Ngāi Tahu tūpuna, we hope this resource inspires and empowers you to use these strategies, as well as other actions you think of, in other contexts.